 About Unexplained Fainting

 Some causes of unexplained fainting are harmless, or can be addressed with simple lifestyle changes.
-But others are more serious.
-A monitoring device from Medtronic may help your doctor rule in or rule out if an abnormal heart rhythm is causing you to faint.
+Others are more serious.
+An insertable cardiac monitor (ICM), also known as an insertable loop recorder (ILR), may help your doctor determine if an abnormal heart rhythm is causing you to faint.

 Fainting, also called syncope (SING-ko-pee), is a sudden loss of consciousness.
 It occurs when the blood pressure drops and not enough oxygen reaches the brain.
 There are times when fainting may look like a seizure.